 What is XML invoicing?

-So by using XML invoicing, businesses can easily send and receive invoices electronically without worrying about compatibility issues.
+By using XML invoicing, businesses can easily send and receive invoices electronically without worrying about compatibility issues.

 What is e-invoicing?

 E-invoicing (or electronic invoicing) is the process of sending and receiving invoices electronically rather than through the mail.
-There are several different methods of e-invoicing, including:

 Structured Data Transmission (SDT)